 My journey in doing Black family history began as a New Year’s resolution in 1976, the bi-centennial of the United States.
 A phone conversation shortly afterwards with my then 81-year-old Great-Aunt Clara fanned the flame and well frankly – I’ve been hot on the trail ever since making discoveries that constantly challenge who I really think I am as person in America.

 Because I started researching my family history long before computers and the almighty Internet, I learned how to do it the old-fashioned way – through the proven step-by-step process called “genealogy”.
-Within 10 months, my new-found skills led me to a big surprise – an ancestor who fought in the Revolutionary War.
+Within 10 months, my new-found skills led me to a big surprise – William Hood, a Pennsylvania ancestor who fought in the Revolutionary War.

-Thanks for stopping by.
+Thanks for stopping by!